 All MM students are required to complete three to four laboratory research rotations in the first year.
 At the UP campus, three rotations will be chosen by the student based on their interactions with the faculty and an investigation of their research programs.
 All research rotations (5 weeks each) at the UP campus will be completed in the fall semester.
-Students at the Hershey campus will carry out two research rotations in the fall semester (for approximately 5 weeks) and two rotations in the spring semester (for approximately 5 weeks) and two rotations in the spring semester (for approximately 5 weeks each).
+Students at the Hershey campus will carry out two research rotations in the fall semester (for approximately 5 weeks) and two rotations in the spring semester (for approximately 5 weeks each).
 The fourth rotation can be a repeat of one of the first three.
-These research rotations on the alternate campus can be completed during the Spring or Summer semesters.
+These research rotations will be selected based on the faculty presentations at the beginning of the fall semester.
+Optional research rotations on the alternate campus can be completed during the Spring or Summer semesters.
 Each student will select a primary mentor and establish a doctoral thesis committee.
+To encourage inter-campus interactions, both participating campuses should be represented on the committee.
 The selection of a mentor will usually require the student to complete advanced course work at that location.